 'Loans and advances to customers' in the statement of financial position is entirely made up of loans and advances at amortised cost.
-They are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method.
+They are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method (See note 4.10).